Placement documentation and assessment

 The SAT form is a report of a trainee’s performance on placement in the development of skills and competencies across all domains of clinical psychology practice.

 Supervisors can only assess performance on the available opportunities and activities on the specific placement, which have been framed from the start by the placement contract and recorded in the Placement Audit and Log book (PALOG).
-The SAT asks supervisors to judge whether, through their supervised practice on the placement, the trainee has demonstrated enough progress across the range of competencies to merit passing the placement (a rating of “satisfactory”), whether they should pass with some recommendation to attend to specific areas requiring development (areas for development/ areas of concern), or whether they should fail the placement (“unsatisfactory”).
+The SAT asks supervisors to judge whether, through their supervised practice on the placement, the trainee has demonstrated enough progress across the range of competencies to merit passing the placement (a rating of “satisfactory”), whether they should pass with some recommendation to attend to specific areas requiring development (areas for development/ areas of concern), or whether they should fail the competency or the placement (“unsatisfactory”).
 These ratings are accompanied by qualitative feedback on the nature of their progress.
 These ratings are given for each of the competencies, as well as an overall rating for performance on the whole placement.
 During early placements in the programme, it is anticipated that some of the above broad areas will be rated as “areas for development” as a trainee will only acquire a full set of competencies over the whole three years of the programme.
 However, this also means that a final placement SAT form should have ratings of satisfactory across the whole range of areas.
 This sensitivity to the developmental nature of training is communicated to all trainees and supervisors.

 The current SAT form has been agreed by all three DClinPsy courses in the North West region.